webplatform/docs-wpd/Infrastructure/procedures/Create_a_public_download_archive_repository_stored_directly_in_DreamObjects/index.md

 = Create a public download archive repository stored directly in DreamObjects =

-'''Status: INCOMPLETE'''
+'''Status: INCOMPLETE''', see [https://github.com/webplatform/ops/issues/121 '''webplatform/ops#121]

-The purpose of this procedure is twofold:
+The purpose is twofold:

 # Allow download of packages in a public repository so that anybody could download archives the infrastructure generates for its maintenance
 # Leverage our provider infrastructure so we do not move around archives but fetch them from a common location